A tale of two moduli spaces: logarithmic and multi-scale differentials: The underlying algebraic stack of Rub

-Such a map is uniquely described by a monoid map $\M_y \to \M_x$ over $\bb C^\times = \calO_{\mathrm{Spec}(\bb C)}^\times$.
-Then the desired group of automorphisms is just the group of those automorphisms of $\M_x$ that are constant on the image of $\M_y$, and commute with the map to $\bb C^\times$. \end{remark}
+Such a map is uniquely described by a monoid map $\M_y \to \M_x$ over $(\bb C, \times) = (\calO_{\mathrm{Spec}(\bb C)}, \times)$.
+Then the desired group of automorphisms is just the group of those automorphisms of $\M_x$ that are constant on the image of $\M_y$ and commute with the map to $(\bb C, \times)$. \end{remark}

-Returning to our situation, the `tropical' part of the log structure (the ghost sheaf $\ghost$) has no non-trivial automorphisms.
+Returning to our situation, the `tropical' part of the log structure (the ghost sheaf $\ghost$) has no non-trivial automorphisms relative to the stack of log curves.
 Thus the automorphisms all arise from automorphisms of the log structure $\M$ that are trivial on $\ghost$ and trivial on the structure sheaf.
 So they are really automorphisms of the extension structure of $\M$.